utdata/icj-class/static-apps/static-01.md

 ### Install the Nunjucks Template extension

-While this isn't required, it is super helpful to install a Nunjucks syntax extension so when you look at templates your variables and code are in color, called "Syntax highlighting".
+While this isn't required, it is super helpful to install a Nunjucks syntax extension so your code is the proper "color" in your editor, called "Syntax highlighting".
 You should only have to do this once.

 - In VS Code, on the far left there are five icons.
 The bottom one looks like a funky square.
 Click on that.
 - In the search box, type in `Nunjucks template`.
 Click on the return for Nunjucks Template.